 Maternal Lineage – Mitochondrial DNA Testing (mtDNA)

-As mentioned earlier in this review your maternal lineage will only look at one line of your ancestry.
+Your maternal lineage does obviously look at one line of your ancestry.

-And therefore this test will look at your mother’s mother’s mother and so on.
+And therefore this test looks at your mother’s mother’s mother and so on.

 What you get from this test is your maternal haplogroup.
 This is just a term that groups certain people with the same genetic markers as yourself.

-It therefore can show you where where your maternal line originated from.
-This is possible because along this line the mtDNA that is passed down through the generations is virtually unchanged.
+It therefore can show you where your maternal line originated from.
+This is possible because along this line the mtDNA that has been passed down through the generations is virtually unchanged.

-This test will also give you a map that will show your ancestors’ journey, and also where they initially settled in the old world.
+This test gives you a map that will show your ancestors’ journey, and also where they initially settled in the old world.

 Paternal Lineage – Y-Chromosome DNA Testing (yDNA)

-Because females don’t carry the Y-Chromosome it is not possible for them to take the test.
+Because females don’t carry the Y-Chromosome they can’t take the test.
 This though does not mean that you can’t get results from this test.

 You can ask your father or your brother to take the test for you.